diqidoq/playa/README.md

 ## Description

-PLAYA is a simple terminal based folder/subfolder audio scanner/player based on FFmpeg, to play all audio from any media file including all audio and audio from video in a queue under the given path recursively.
+PLAYA is a simple and lightweight low level console audio player based on the common media codec framework FFmpeg to scan given folders and subfolder and play the audio from any media file including any video format in a queue under the given path recursively.
+This fills the gap between GUI audio players incl. bigger console players and simple play commands on the other hand, which need more typing to achieve parsing of directories and manage or test different media files regarding audio in a simple, lightweight and fast manner.

 ## First steps